The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “Because there is one.” said Satan.
 “Besides, as Satan, my glass is half empty.
 No wonder I'm forever parched.”

-Satan didn’t like the sound of that, but he knew God was decisive.
+Satan didn’t like the sound of that, but God was decisive.
 Satan was running out of options.
 “So, let me have it.”

 “I could loan you one of my personnel consultants,” speculated God.